336 Beacon is located on north side of Beacon, between Fairfield and Gloucester, with 334 Beacon to the east and 338

 During the 1881-1882 and 1882-1883 winter seasons, Franklin and Laura Smith traveled in Europe and 336 Beacon was the home of Mary (Vinton) Clark, the widow of Randolph Marshall Clark.
-Her principal residence was in Pomfret, Connecticut.
+Her principal residence was Glen Elsinore in Pomfret, Connecticut.
 Prior to her husband’s death in September of 1873, they had maintained a home at 76 Marlborough.
 She had moved from 336 Beacon by the 1883-1884 season; during the 1885-1886 season, she lived at 261 Clarendon.

 The Smiths resumed living at 336 Beacon during the 1883-1884 winter season, but were living in Florida during the next two seasons.

-During the 1884-1885 winter season, 336 Beacon was the home of banker and merchant Charles Whitney and his wife, Jessie Grant (Perkins) Whitney.
-They had lived at 181 Commonwealth during the previous season.
-They had moved by the 1885-1886 season; by the 1886-1887 season they were living at the Hotel Oxford (southeast corner of Exeter and Huntington), and by the 1887-1888 season were living at 265 Beacon.
+During the 1884-1885 winter season, 336 Beacon was the home of Charles Whitney and his wife, Sarah Kimball (Bradley) Whitney.
+He was a lumber merchant, banker, and real estate investor, and was owner of the Hotel Vendome, where they previously had lived.
+They had moved by the 1885-1886 season and by the 1886-1887 season were living at the Hotel Oxford (southeast corner of Exeter and Huntington).
+He died in September of 1887 and she died in August of 1889.

 During the summer of 1888, 336 Beacon was the home of Lewis Augustus Roberts, a publisher and bookseller whose firm (Roberts Bros.) published Louisa May Alcott’s Little Women in 1868.
 He and his wife, Harriet Maud (Gardner) Roberts, had married in May of 1887 and then traveled to Europe.
 They had spent the 1887-1888 winter season at 44 Beacon.
 By the 1888-1889 winter season, they had moved to 317 Dartmouth.